 What should I do?

 Don’t just go out a drive aimlessly.
 Just like your driving lessons, its best to plan what you’re going to do.
 Think about what you want to practise and where you need to drive to get that practise.
 Plan your route before you leave the house.
+Know which roads you are going to be driving on and plan which skills you’ll work on.

 Record your practise